Danack/RfcCodex/etiquette/mailing_list.md

 ### It's natural for some discussions to not end in consensus

 a.k.a. you can't always 'prove' someone wrong.

 People base their decisions on multiple things including their own experiences and understandings of trade-offs.
+Trying to force a conversation to reach a conclusion by asking things like "What would need to be changed to make you support this RFC?", does not often get the conversation to the conclusion.

+Sometimes, people will just not like an RFC and not be able to express why they don't like it.